“I want to invite you to truly engage in the moment and agree to CONSPIRE with the most noble of all animals – our silent friend, the Horse..”

 In that endeavor, joy is our greatest and most effective ally.
 The joy that comes from being truly with your horse, from humbling ourselves into a heart-felt relationship with our horse, and from abandoning a selfish perspective.

-I want to invite you to truly engage in the moment and agree to CONSPIRE (breathe in unison and act in harmony toward a common end) with the most noble of all animals – our silent friend, the Horse.
+I want to invite you to truly engage in the moment and agree to CONSPIRE – WITH YOUR HORSE (breathe in unison and act in harmony toward a common end), your silent friend and the most noble of all animals.

 Riding education – whether dressage, eventing, show jumping – follows a certain pattern.
 Once the rider develops an independent seat, is able to stay out of the horse’s mouth and does not disturb the horse in its movement, the rider learns how to “ride with back”.